mtesseract/nakadi-client/tutorial.md

 ---
-title: Tutorial (Nakadi Client Library for Haskell)
+title: Tutorial (Nakadi-client Library for Haskell)
 ---

 # Tutorial for nakadi-client 0.5.x